-We found that, in general, TSSS staff were only reviewing the variance explanations included by operators in their final cost reports.
+TSSS' review is not sufficiently detailed to identify costs that may not be reasonable or appropriate We found that, in general, TSSS staff were only reviewing the variance explanations included by operators in their final cost reports.
 TSSS staff did not request or obtain source documentation from operators to support actual operating costs, variances, and explanations.
 TSSS staff also did not independently analyze, identify, question, or follow-up on costs reported that may not be reasonable or appropriate given:

-- the fewer number of days that Warming Centres and Winter Respite Sites were open during the 2023/24 winter season, compared to what was budgeted; and - variances were determined by comparing actuals to the budget (and Contribution Limits and payments made to operators) which was based on the sites being opened for the full duration of the winter season.
+- the fewer number of days that Warming Centres and Winter Respite Sites were open34 during the 2023/24 winter season, compared to what was budgeted; and - variances were determined by comparing actuals to the budget (and Contribution Limits and payments made to operators) which was based on the sites being opened for the full duration of the winter season.35

-More specifically, we identified a number of additional variances requiring further questioning and follow-up, when we analyzed the costs against the budget, pro-rated for the actual number of days that the sites were open and/or actual number of beds available / occupied during the winter season.
+Analyzing costs against the pro-rated budgets would have highlighted variances in need of further follow-up More specifically, we identified a number of additional variances requiring further questioning and follow-up, when we analyzed the costs against the budget, pro-rated for the actual number of days that the sites were open and/or actual number of beds available / occupied during the winter season.